WeBRLab/hAUptic-paddle/Haptic Symposium Version 2026/README.md

 By: Auburn University Wearable and Bio-Robotics Lab and University of Utah Human-Centered Haptics And Robotics Lab <br/>
 PIs: **Chad G. Rose**, **Edoardo Battaglia** <br/>
 Graduate Researchers: **Mason Mathias**, **Davis Poole**, **Pengshun Tang**, **Quinton Christensen** <br/>

+The Hardware folder contains a Bill of Materials and the necessary CAD files to begin printing.
+The Software folder includes necessary scripts for setup of the device and simulation.
+Documentation includes information on building, calibration, and simulation setup.